 Lunch though.
 That’s a different story.

 Mom’s not there to say “if you don’t finish lunch, you can’t go outside to play.”
 In fact, they’re very likely encouraged by their classmates to “hurry up and finish so we can play!”, which sounds similar, but yields VERY different results.

 Mom says it = lunch is eaten AND THEN child goes to play

 Classmates say it = child goes to play FIRST AND leaves half of the lunch untouched

 It’s not that the kids don’t like what’s packed.
 I’m using my own lunch-packing tips and they’re giving me input.
 Each lunch gets two thumbs up before they leave for school.

 So I think the kids are kinda bored with lunch… which makes my latest back-to-school conundrum making sure lunches are exciting enough to keep the attention of the child… while still delicious (because you can’t sacrifice taste), healthy (or nutrition) and frugal (or cost) and easy (because mama ain’t got time for complicated school lunches).

-So with some inspiration from Safeway’s O Organics line of foods, I came up with the end-all of be-all in terms of super-cool kids lunches:
+I came up with the end-all of be-all in terms of super-cool kids lunches: